trstlabs/intento/docs/node/index.md

 By following this guide you will learn how to:

-* Install Trustless Hub Daemon on your local machine
+* Install Intento Daemon on your local machine
 * Start a node locally for development and testing